hapax/hapax.github.io/assets/chuzenji.md

 Something imperishable must underwrite this process; it certainly cannot be the perishable beings themselves, since they pass out of existence, and take whatever causative powers they effected with them.
+Could be a mortal be responsibility for Mortality, something contingent for Contingency?
+Certainly not, he concludes.
+Some imperishable force must drive the whole thing.
-To my mind, the Third Way is no route to a Judeo-Christian Father, wrathful or provident, but rather God as a metaphysical principle of ruin.
+To my mind, the Third Way is no route to a Judeo-Christian Father, wrathful or provident; rather, it enshrines God as a metaphysical principle of ruin.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake8.png" />